Itvisors/mendix-ReactDnD/README.md

 Item ID: `<ContainerID>_<Item GUID>`

+The demo project has an export mapping available to create the JSON data, you can of course also just piece it together as a string, choose what suits you best.

 ## The custom drag layer
 The custom drag layer is a layer above the normal render layer.
 Nothing fancy, just a div with a z-index spanning the viewport.